Type 1 Silt Barrier

 DOT Silt Curtains for Calm Water Areas

-Triton Type 1 DOT Silt Curtain is the perfect containment option for calm water ponds, lakes, canals, and roadside swales.
-These turbidity barriers are used to contain silt and suspended solids in water.
-Silt Curtains limit the spread of pollution in water and help keep sites within compliance requirements.
+Triton Type 1 Silt Barrier is and excellent containment option for calm water ponds, lakes, canals, and roadside swales in DOT construction areas.
+Our turbidity barriers are used to contain silt and suspended solids in water.
+They limit the spread of pollution in water and help keep sites within compliance requirements.
 All Type 1 DOT silt curtains are designed for DOT applications and meet or exceed most state regulations.

 The Type 1 DOT Silt Barrier is the strongest of the Type 1 models.
 It is designed for calm water areas with DOT regulations, long term projects, or significant silt requirements.

 |Standard Length||50' or 100'|

 |Depth (Metric)||0.9 m to 30.5 m|